 Easy 12-Minute Method for Hard-Boiled Eggs: Place eggs in a saucepan large enough to hold them in a single layer.
 Add cold water to cover the eggs by 1 inch.
 Heat over high heat just to boiling.
 Remove from the burner.
 Cover pan.
 Let eggs stand in hot water for about 12 minutes for large eggs (9 minutes for medium eggs; 15 minutes for extra large eggs).
 Drain.
 Shock the eggs in a bowl of ice water to cool them immediately.
 Hard-boiled eggs are easiest to peel right after cooling.

-To peel a hard-cooked egg: Gently tap egg on countertop until shell is finely crackled all over.
+- To peel a hard-boiled egg: Gently tap egg on countertop until shell is finely crackled all over.
 Roll egg between hands to loosen shell.
 Starting peeling at large end, holding egg under cold running water to help ease the shell off.

-Hard-cooked egg storage time: In the shell, hard-cooked eggs can be refrigerated safely up to one week.
+- Hard-boiled egg storage time: In the shell, hard-boiled eggs can be refrigerated safely up to one week.
 Refrigerate in their original carton to prevent odor absorption.
 Once peeled, eggs should be eaten that day.